speshak/craftbeerpi3/README.md

 ## Donation

 CraftBeerPi is a free & open source project.
-If you like to support the project I happy about a donation:
+If you would like to support the project I would be happy about a donation:

 [![Donate](https://www.paypal.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2X9KR98KJ8YZQ)